-Imagine working on your laptop, perfecting your Amazon FBA listing, talking to suppliers, and participating in an Amazon FBA webinar, while blissfully thinking about how well things are going in the world of Amazon selling.
+Imagine working on your laptop, perfecting your Amazon FBA reimbursement listing, talking to suppliers, and participating in an Amazon FBA webinar, while blissfully thinking about how well things are going in the world of Amazon selling.

 Suddenly you peer into your inventory dashboard to refresh the tab and notice that a large chunk of inventory isn’t checked into fulfillment centers.